[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 Enter the

-If you receive a 200 response and the following JSON data, it's a success.
+If you receive a response number 200 and JSON data like the following, it's a success.

 [ { "faceRectangle":{ "height":184, "left":223, "top":217, "width":184 }, "scores":{ "anger":2.41070044E-08, "contempt":4.531843E-06, "disgust":7.3893716E-07, "fear":1.44139625E-08, "happiness":0.9999242, "neutral":6.80201556E-05, "sadness":3.14932123E-07, "surprise":2.19046137E-06 } } ]